AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 execute this script per server.

-Another tool to inspect the current state and history of a specific instance is afl-plot, which generates an index.html file and a graphs that show how the fuzzing instance is performing.
+Another tool to inspect the current state and history of a specific instance is afl-plot, which generates an index.html file and graphs that show how the fuzzing instance is performing.
 The syntax is `afl-plot instance_dir web_dir`, e.g., `afl-plot out/default /srv/www/htdocs/plot`.